iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 web archives, it has been adopted beyond the web archiving community, notably to store born-digital or digitized books and serials.
-The way WARC files will be created and resources stored and rendered will depend on software and applications implementations
+The way WARC files will be created and resources stored and rendered will depend on software and applications implementations.

 Besides the primary content recorded in ARCs, the extended WARC format accommodates related secondary content, such as assigned metadata,